LPCIC/coq-elpi/README.md

   preprocessing tool for proof automation tactics in Coq.
 - [Namespace Emulation System](apps/NES/examples/usage_NES.v) implements
   most of the features of namespaces (on top of Coq's modules).
+- [Dx](https://gitlab.univ-lille.fr/samuel.hym/dx) uses elpi to generate
+  an intermediate representation of Coq terms, to be later tranformed into C.

 ### Quick Reference